yaya2devops/aws-cloud-project-bootcamp/journal/week3.md

 Decentralized authentication is a more secure and private alternative that does not rely on a central authority.

 By the end of this, users should have complete ownership of their identities and control how they are shared.
-You can be confident that your digital individuality is secure and that your data is not being shared without your consent.
+You can be confident that your digital individuality is safe and that your data is not being shared without your consent with ultimate Protection.

 ## Week Three Main Tasks
 We'll be onboarding the app to a decentralized authentication system on the aws platform and we'll show you exactly how.